Packetdancer/gshade-styles/OilPainting/README.md

 ## Credits and Attribution

-While `pkd_Kuwahara.fx` is my own work, pieces of it were inspired by the Nvidia
+While `pkd_Kuwahara.fx` is my own work, pieces of it were inspired by the Nvidia reference HLSL implementation of a Kuwahara filter, and the rotational bit was inspired by someone's discussion on a forum of how to ensure Kuwahara filters don't have 'blocky' edges; I cannot claim the idea as my own.